When someone is close to making a decision, they are no longer looking for promises.

 What is a social proof video?

-A social proof video is a video where a client or third party explains the value of your product or service.
-It builds trust by showing real experiences and outcomes rather than relying on claims made by the business itself.
+A social proof video is a video where a client or third party explains their experience working with a business.
+It builds trust by showing real outcomes rather than relying on claims made by the business itself.

 What is the difference between a testimonial and a case study video?

-A testimonial video is usually a short endorsement focused on the client’s experience and outcome.
-A case study video goes deeper, explaining the challenge, the process, and the result in more detail.
+A testimonial video is usually a short endorsement focused on the client’s experience.
+A case study video goes deeper, explaining the challenge, the approach, and the result in more detail.

 Where should social proof videos be placed on a website?